+CF Industries administers training that we have determined is relevant to ethics in the workplace to all employees for which we require 100% participation rates, which is actively tracked through our Learning Management Systems (LMS).
+Our mandatory training policy ensures that all employees are informed, knowledgeable, and act in a manner aligned with stated policies.
+Required training includes the following topics and policies:

-Train and certify compliance with the Code of Corporate Conduct for all employees annually.
+Code of Corporate Conduct

+Environmental, Health, Safety, and Security Policy

-Train and certify compliance with the Anti-Corruption Compliance Policy for all employees annually.
+Anti-Corruption Compliance Policy

-- 1. MESSAGE FROM CEO
+1. MESSAGE FROM CEO

-- 2. ABOUT THIS REPORT
+2. ABOUT THIS REPORT

-- 3. OUR BUSINESS
+3. OUR BUSINESS

-- 4. CORPORATE STEWARDSHIP AT CF INDUSTRIES
+4. CORPORATE STEWARDSHIP AT CF INDUSTRIES

-- 5. ENERGY, EMISSIONS & CLIMATE CHANGE
+5. ENERGY, EMISSIONS & CLIMATE CHANGE

-- 6. OUR WORKPLACE & COMMUNITIES
+6. OUR WORKPLACE & COMMUNITIES

-- 7. FOOD SECURITY & NATURE
+7. FOOD SECURITY & NATURE

-- 8. ETHICS & GOVERNANCE
+8. ETHICS & GOVERNANCE

-- 9. COALITIONS, PARTNERSHIPS & POLICY ENGAGEMENT
+9. COALITIONS, PARTNERSHIPS & POLICY ENGAGEMENT

-- 10. REPORTING & DATA